sosedoff/github-events/README.md

 # github-events

-Utility to listen to Github events for a given repository
+A CLI tool to subscribe to to Github events from your local repository

 ## Overview